pd95/Swiss-Birds-App/README.md

 ## How to build the app

-The script to prefetch the data has to be executed before building the app.
+The script to prefetch the filter icons has to be executed before building the app.
 As the current implementation of the script is a mixture of unix shell and JavaScript, please make sure you have [node.js](https://nodejs.org) installed on your build machine.

 1. Run the script `./fetch_data.sh` in the `data-scripts` directory.
   This will first fetch the list of birds and filter categories, cleanup the data (remove duplicates) and then fetch detailed information, images and voices.
 Expected runtime: *10 minutes*